megantra/pm566-midterm/README.md

 \##Introduction (provide background on your dataset and formulated question)

-The dataset was compiled for the Measure CCW, Contraceptive Care as part of the Maternal and Infant Health Initiative, Contraceptive Care Quality grant.
+The Contraceptive Care - All Women measure (CCW), as part of the Maternal and Infant Health Initiative, Contraceptive Care Quality grant, was compiled data from all women ages 15-44 at risk for unintended pregnancy.
+The women were stratified in two age groups, those who are 15-20 and those who are 21-44.
+These women were either receiving long-acting reversible methods of contraception (LARC) or most/moderately effective methods of contraceptions (M/M), like female sterilization, contraceptive implants, IUDs, oral pills, patches, rings, injectables, or diaphragms.
+Data was gathered for 3 consecutive years, 2014-2016, in California.

-Question: Are older women (age 21-44) more likely to use Long-Acting Reversible Contraceptives than younger women (age 15-20) and is the trend consistent across all races?
+The research question being explore is if younger women (age 15-20) are more likely to use most/moderately effective methods of contraceptions (\</M) than older women (age 21-44) and is the trend consistent the three year period?

 \##Methods (include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration)

+The data was collected through administrative survey measures.
+The representative sample excluded women not at risk of unintended pregnancy because they were infecund for non-contraceptive reasons, had a live birth in the last 2 months of the measurement year, or were pregnant or their pregnancy outcome was unknown at the end of the year(s).
+Once the exclusions were applied, the sample included women who were not pregnant at any point in the 3-year period, those who had a live birth in the first 10 months of the measurement year(s), and those who had a miscarriage, stillbirth, ectopic pregnancy, or induced abortion.

 ``` r
 mean(is.na(contra))